Securing Strong Letters of Support

 Your referees are busy people and writing letters can be taxing when multiplied across all of one’s contacts.
 Make it easier for your referees to support your application by doing the following:

 - Contact referees early, but not so early that they will forget that you’ve asked for their help.
-Ideally, you should ask for a letter of support with at least one month lead time.
+Ideally, you should ask for a letter of support with a two month lead time.

 - Provide drafts of materials so that your referees more fully understand your proposed project and past work.
 ALWAYS provide an updated CV.